ekzhang/jute/README.md

 Tauri, React, Rust.

-Making an alternate frontend is only possible due to the excellent engineering work of the Jupyter Project to build its software in composable, well-specified parts.
+Making an alternate frontend is only possible due to the excellent engineering effort of the Jupyter Project to build its software in composable, well-specified parts.

 ## Author